monken/lambda-ip-ranges-diff/README.md

 Amazon Web Services (AWS) publishes its current IP address ranges in JSON format.
 However, a diff that provides the changes is not readily available.
 Subscribe to `arn:aws:sns:us-east-1:727601202873:ip-ranges-diff` to get notified about *what* changed in the latest AWS IP address ranges.

-Additionally, the `ip-ranges.json` file is updated with the total number of IP addresses used by each AWS service:
+Additionally, this version of the `ip-ranges.json` file is updated with the total number of IP addresses used by each AWS service:

 ```javascript
 // https://ip-ranges-diff.s3.amazonaws.com/ranges/2015-09-11-21-22-03-1442004734.json